Transactions

 You can limit the number of rows written or read in a transaction at the cluster or session level.
 This allows you configure CockroachDB to log or reject statements that could destabilize a cluster or violate application best practices.

+The limits are enforced after each statement of a transaction has been fully executed.
 The "write" limits apply to INSERT, INSERT INTO SELECT FROM, INSERT ON CONFLICT, UPSERT, UPDATE, and DELETE SQL statements.
 The "read" limits apply to the SELECT statement in addition to the statements subject to the "write" limits.
-The limits do not apply to CREATE TABLE AS, SELECT, IMPORT, TRUNCATE, DROP, ALTER TABLE, BACKUP, RESTORE, or CREATE STATISTICS statements.
+The limits do not apply to CREATE TABLE AS, IMPORT, TRUNCATE, DROP, ALTER TABLE, BACKUP, RESTORE, or CREATE STATISTICS statements.

 Note: